pmanot/pmanot.github.io/_posts/2020-11-13-for-the-wandering-mind.markdown

 You feign surprise as if you knew not
 Of the currents that carried you off*

-*There is no end to the odyssey
+*There is no end to this odyssey
 The road unsteady and drunk
 It is you, the insensate traveller
 Whose feet defeated, become numb*